It's time to light the fire, twinkle the fairy lights and mull the wine

 🎄Are you Christmas crackers or party poppers?

-🎄After brunch shall we have party games or collapse in front of the television with a huge box of chocolates?
+🎄After brunch shall we play party games, or collapse in front of the television with a huge box of chocolates?

-🎄What can you tell us about your fabulously festive read that won’t give too much away?
+🎄What can you tell us about Christmas Wishes at the Chocolate Shop that won’t give too much away?

-Kitty thanks so much for taking part in Fabulously Festive Sunday Brunch.
+Jessica, thanks for taking part in Fabulously Festive Sunday Brunch.